secretgraph/secretgraph/README.md

 -   `SECRETGRAPH_BIND_TO_USER`: require the binding of nets to user accounts
 -   `SECRETGRAPH_ALLOW_REGISTER`: boolean, default False:.True allows registering new accounts.
 In case of `SECRETGRAPH_BIND_TO_USER` is True, normal login is required and `SIGNUP_URL` is for `registerUrl` returned
--   `SECRETGRAPH_CACHE_DECRYPTED`: shall decrypted results be marked for caching (slightly insecure as decrypted results lay in the cache but maybe required for slow file backends)
+-   `SECRETGRAPH_CACHE_DECRYPTED`: shall decrypted results be marked for caching (slightly insecure as decrypted results lay in the cache but maybe required for slow file backends).
+Only useful if server side decryption is required
+-   `DISABLE_SERVERSIDE_DECRYPTION`: disable possibility to decrypt serverside, alternative to `SECRETGRAPH_CACHE_DECRYPTED`in case severside decryption is not required or the server is too slow

 ## docker

 -   `BIND_TO_USER`: nets need user
 -   `ALLOW_REGISTER`: allow registering new users
 -   `ALLOWED_HOSTS`: listen to hosts (default localhost)
--   `CACHE_DECRYPTED`: activate `SECRETGRAPH_CACHE_DECRYPTED` in emergency for slow file backends
+-   `CACHE_DECRYPTED`: activate `SECRETGRAPH_CACHE_DECRYPTED` in emergency for slow file backends and the requirement of fast .
+Only useful if server side decryption is required.
+-   `DISABLE_SERVERSIDE_DECRYPTION`: disable decrypting serverside, alternative to `CACHE_DECRYPTED`in case severside decryption is not required or the server is too weak or resource abuse
 -   `DB_ENGINE`: db stuff
 -   `DB_USER`: db stuff
 -   `DB_PASSWORD`: db stuff